Toyotomi Hideyoshi: Legacy

 Hideyoshi also influenced the material culture of Japan.
 He lavished time and money on the Japanese tea ceremony, collecting implements, sponsoring lavish social events, and patronizing acclaimed masters.
 As interest in the tea ceremony rose among the ruling class, so too did the demand for fine ceramic implements, and during the course of the Korean campaigns, not only were large quantities of prized ceramic ware confiscated but many Korean artisans were forcibly relocated to Japan.

-Inspired by the dazzling Golden Pavilion in Kyoto, he had the Golden Tea Room constructed, which was covered with gold leaf and lined inside with red gossamer.
+Inspired by the Golden Pavilion in Kyoto, he had the Golden Tea Room constructed, which was covered with gold leaf and lined inside with red gossamer.
 Using this mobile innovation, he was able to practice the tea ceremony wherever he went, displaying his power and status at all times.

 Politically, he set up a governmental system that balanced out the most powerful Japanese warlords (or daimyō).
 A council was created to include the most influential lords.
 At the same time, a regent was designated to be in command.

 Just before his death, Hideyoshi hoped to set up a system stable enough to survive until his son grew old enough to become the next leader.

 Ieyasu left in place the majority of Hideyoshi's decrees and built his shogunate upon them.
 This ensured that Hideyoshi's cultural legacy remained.
 In a letter to his wife, Hideyoshi wrote:

 I mean to do glorious deeds and I am ready for a long siege, with provisions and gold and silver in plenty, so as to return in triumph and leave a great name behind me.
 I desire you to understand this and to tell it to everybody.